-The expected credit loss ("ECL") model applies to financial assets measured at amortised cost, for example cash and cash equivalents held by the Company.
-The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective loans.
+The expected credit loss ("ECL") model applies to financial assets measured at amortised cost, for example cash and cash equivalents and trade and other receivables held by the Company.
+The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial assets.